MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Parameters

 *count*\
 The number of elements from the end this span to put in the subspan.
 The number can be specified as a parameter to the template, or to the function, as illustrated below.

 ### Return value

-Returns a span containing the last `count` elements from this span.
+A span containing the last `count` elements from this span.

 ### Remarks

 A template version of this function can be used instead to check the count at compile time.
-The template version also preserves info about the span by returning a span of fixed extent when possible.
+The template version also preserves info about the span by returning a span of fixed extent, when possible.

 ### Example